Law enforcement kills armed man seeking to enter Trump’s Mar-a-Lago resort, officials say

-US Secret Service and local police shot and killed a man armed with a shotgun early on Sunday after he breached a secure perimeter at President Donald Trump’s Mar-a-Lago resort in Palm Beach, Florida, law enforcement officials said.
+The US secret service and local police shot dead a man armed with a shotgun early on Sunday after he breached a secure perimeter at President Donald Trump‘s Mar-a-Lago resort in Palm Beach, Florida, law enforcement officials said.

-Trump, who is currently in Washington, was not at the resort at the time.
+Trump, who is in Washington, was not at the site at the time.
+The man in Sunday’s incident was identified as Austin Tucker Martin, 21, from North Carolina, according to a source familiar with the investigation.
+Martin was reported missing in the past few days, according to the source.

+The incident occurred at a time when the US is facing a spike in political violence.
+In 2024, a gunman’s bullet grazed Trump’s ear during a campaign rally in Pennsylvania, and a man later convicted of attempted assassination was spotted hiding in the bushes of a Florida golf course with a semi-automatic rifle while Trump was on the course.

-The man, who appeared to be in his early 20s, was carrying a shotgun and a fuel can, the US Secret Service said, adding that he was observed at the resort’s north gate around 1.30am EST (8.30am SAST).
+The man was carrying a shotgun and a fuel can, the US secret service said, adding he was observed at the resort’s north gate at about 1.30am.

-Two US Secret Service agents and a Palm Beach County Sheriff’s deputy confronted the man and ordered him to drop the two items, Palm Beach County Sheriff Ric Bradshaw said at a press conference on Sunday morning.
+Two US secret service agents and a Palm Beach County sheriff’s deputy confronted the man and ordered him to drop the two items, Palm Beach County sheriff Ric Bradshaw said at a press conference on Sunday.

-The man put down the gas canister and raised the shotgun “to a shooting position”, prompting law enforcement to open fire, Bradshaw said.
+The man put down the fuel can and raised the shotgun “to a shooting position”, prompting law enforcement to open fire, Bradshaw said.

+[ Law enforcement kills armed man seeking to enter Trump’s Mar-a-Lago resort, officials sayOpens in new window ]

 The man was declared dead at the scene.
 No law enforcement officers were injured.